PentoHQ/tech-challenge-frontend/Notes.md

 - Added day and week summaries charts
 - Added `event: SynteticEvent` parameter to `Button` and `IconButton` components `onClick` prop
 - Fixed bug which was triggering also the click on the row when starting an existing session
+- Added hover effect and pointer cursor on session list items